Key-Drop Review

 If you win, you're going to Steam Trade or you're not getting paid.
 That single design choice drives most of the criticism, most of the praise, and pretty much the entire risk profile of the platform.

-Honestly, this is a hard one to rank because Key-Drop sits in a category, skin case-opening, where almost nobody is licensed and almost nobody publishes RTP.
+This is a hard one to rank because Key-Drop sits in a category, skin case-opening, where almost nobody is licensed and almost nobody publishes RTP.
 Compared to that field, Key-Drop is mid-to-upper tier on product and bottom-half on accountability.
 Below is the data.

 What Key-Drop Actually Is